Dark Souls: King's Field

-Other
+Slashy Souls

 In February 2016, Bandai Namco Entertainment partnered with American retailer GameStop to release Slashy Souls, a free-to-play mobile endless runner, to promote Dark Souls III.
 The game was presented in a pixel art style, and shares the series' level of difficulty.
-The game was met with highly negative critical reception, with reviewers such as Chris Carter of Destructoid and Jim Sterling both giving the game a 1/10.
+The game was met with highly negative critical reception, with reviewers such as Chris Carter of Destructoid and James Stephanie Sterling both giving the game a 1/10.

 Reception

-The Dark Souls series has been met with critical acclaim.
-The first Dark Souls has been cited to be among the greatest video games of all time, Dark Souls II also received critical acclaim upon release.
-Before release, Dark Souls III was one of the most anticipated games of 2016, and also received critical acclaim upon release.
+The Dark Souls series has been met with critical acclaim, with the first game often being cited as among the greatest video games of all time.

 The "bloodstain" gameplay mechanic has been given praise by critics.
 David Craddock of Shacknews called them one of the core tenets of the series.
 He stated that the harshest punishment one can receive in a Souls game is "not dying once, but twice."
 GamesRadar+ called bloodstains, in combination with Demon Souls's message system, "a graceful, elegant way of letting players guide each other without the need for words", and said that "rarely has the price of failure been balanced on such a precarious knife edge" as being forced to retrieve one's bloodstain.

 The bonfire concept was similarly praised.
 Matthew Elliott of GamesRadar+ called bonfires a powerful symbol of relief, and "a meaty cocktail of progress, exhaustion and joy", and that, while other games evoke emotions with their save points, no other game does so as effectively.
 Vice called the Bonfire a "mark of genius" that "reinvented the save point" and allowed the player to reflect on their progress.